joemcboe/GUWlib/readme.md

     Model().setup_in_abaqus()
 ```

 Running this script in ABAQUS will set up a FE model of a 200 x 200 x 3 mm aluminum plate with a through-hole, a crack as well as two transducers.
 The first transducer excites ≈ 180 kHz antisymmetric Lamb waves.
+Field output is requested for the top surface of the plate.
+The created ABAQUS part and the time displacement history animation are displayed below:

 <!---
 <p>